 Enfuvirtide causes injection site reactions.
 Almost all people get injection site reactions with enfuvirtide, which usually are mild to moderate but occasionally can be severe.
 Reactions on the skin where enfuvirtide is injected include:

-Contact your health care provider right away if you have signs of infection at an injection site (oozing, increasing heat, swelling, redness, and pain).
+Contact your health care provider right away if you have signs of infection at an injection site (oozing, increasing heat, swelling, redness, or pain).

 Enfuvirtide can cause serious side effects.
 These include severe allergic reaction and possibly pneumonia.

-Contact your health care provider right away if you have any of the following symptoms that may signal severe allergic reaction:
+Contact your health care provider right away if you have any of the following symptoms that could be signs of a severe allergic reaction:

-Contact your health care provider right away if you have any of the following symptoms that may signal pneumonia:
+Contact your health care provider right away if you have any of the following symptoms that could be signs of pneumonia:

 While taking enfuvirtide, it is important to keep all of your appointments with your health care provider.

 Enfuvirtide is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 6 years of age and older.
-Enfuvirtide is for people who have not responded well enough to treatment with other anti-HIV medicines.
-Enfuvirtide is always used in combination with other anti-HIV medicines.
+Enfuvirtide is for people who have not responded well enough to treatment with other HIV medicines.
+Enfuvirtide is always used in combination with other HIV medicines.

 Before taking enfuvirtide, tell your health care provider: